-Compare and contrast the specific features of real, testimonial and recorded evidence, and the evidentiary rules of exclusion.
+Compare and contrast the specific features of real, testimonial and recorded evidence, the concept and importance of admissions, and the evidentiary rules of exclusion.

-Analyze the components and importance of continuity of exhibits and evidence tracking while working in an accredited forensic laboratory.
+Analyze the components and importance of continuity and integrity of exhibits and evidence tracking while working in an accredited forensic laboratory.

 Discuss and defend trial strategies and tactics used by both Crown and defence counsel and ethical issues in judicial proceedings.

 FSCT 9009 is offered as a part of the following programs: